The Community Drug Strategy is actively working to:

-- Encourage all levels of government to take action and responsibility for their elements of the framework within their respective jurisdiction.
+- Encourage all levels of government to act and take responsibility for their elements of the framework within their respective jurisdiction.

-Substance misuse affects everyone.
-From the challenges of keeping medications away from children and teens; to alcohol misuse in teens and adults; to experimentation with substances and addictions, and accidental poisonings – substance misuse affects all of society.
+Substance use affects everyone.
+From the challenges of keeping medications away from children and teens; to alcohol use in teens and adults; to experimentation with substances and addictions, and accidental poisonings – substance use affects all of society.

 The following principles reflect the key values and beliefs that shape and direct the actions of the Community Drug Strategy for Greater Sudbury: